BenRutlandWeb/looma/README.md

 ### make:block

 Creating blocks is made simple with this command.
-It creates the block.json, style.css and template.php files and autoloads them.
+It creates the `block.json`, `style.css` and `template.php` files and autoloads them.

 ```bash
 wp looma make:block